jupyterlab/jupyterlab/tutorial/repo.md

 ### Testing: `test/`

 The tests are stored and run in the `test/` directory.
-The source files are in `test/src`.
+The source files are in `test/src/`.

 ### Notebook extension: `jupyterlab/`

 The `jupyterlab/` directory contains the Jupyter server extension.

-The server extension has includes a private npm package in order to build the webpack bundle the extension serves.
-The private npm package depends on the npm package at the root.
+The server extension includes a private npm package in order to build the **webpack bundle** which the extension serves.
+The private npm package depends on the `jupyterlab` npm package found in the repo's root directory.

 ### Git hooks: `git-hooks/`

-Here are some convenience git hooks that automatically rebuild the npm package and server extension every time you check out or merge in the git repo.
+The `git-hooks/` directory stores some convenience git hooks that automatically rebuild the npm package and server extension every time you check out or merge (via pull request or direct push to master) in the git repo.

 ### Documentation: `docs/`

-After building the docs (`npm run docs`), the `docs/index.html` is the entry point to the documentation.
+After building the docs (`npm run docs`), `docs/index.html` is the entry point to the documentation.

 ## Development Quickstart